 More love.
 More attention.
 More happiness.
 More friends.
 More boyfriends.
 More achievements.
 More hobbies.
 More travel.
 More popularity.
 More beauty.
 More success.

-Ironically, more was never enough.
+It was never enough.

 As a college Freshman, I kept this search for satisfaction going.
 I hoped a new city, campus, friend group, and higher education would be the more I was looking for.
 To my demise, it wasn't.
 And I was tired of looking.
 So tired, I felt hopeless.
 For four months, I spent night after night crying in my dorm thinking, "God, there has to be more than this."

-I grew up with a view of God who was just sort of, "there on Sunday's".
+I grew up with a view of God who was just sort of, "there on Sunday's.”
 He wasn't personal to me.
-I remember hearing at church on Christmas and Easter that, "God loved me", but I wondered why my life – full of pain – seemed to contradict that.
+I remember hearing at church on Christmas and Easter that, "God loved me,” but I wondered why my life – full of pain – seemed to contradict that.
 Why were my parents divorced?
 Why was I mistreated?
-Why did my life always feel so empty?
+Why did my life feel so empty?
 If He "loved me"… Why?
 To avoid conversations about God in a Christian small town I actually identified as a Christian– even though I had NO idea who God really was or what I really believed.
 From then until college, I actively rebelled against God and decided to find the more my heart longed for on my own terms.

 But during the first four months of college, I was curious, could God be the “more” I had spent my life searching for?
 I started asking friends in dorms, classes, and parties just the same, “Don't you think there is something more in this life than this?
 Do you think it's God?"
-Nearly everyone I met would respond, "What are you talking about?
+Nearly everyone I met would respond the same: "What are you talking about?
 What's got into you?
 Oh, you're just drunk!"

 They kick you out of the dorms in America for Christmas, otherwise, I would have stayed.
-My parent's houses were places I avoided for nearly my entire life for both the pain I encountered in them and the mistakes I felt ashamed of.
+My parent's homes were places I avoided for nearly my entire life for both the pain I encountered in them and the mistakes I felt ashamed of.
 This was a real breaking point for me.